NikiReis/Pratic_Projects_UCB/README.md

 Disclaimer:
   Both Pratic Projects 2 (in C and Python) are currently in Brazilian Portuguese, it is going to be avaible in english and also in italian as soon as possible.
+  Version 1 and 2 concluded, version 3 as soon as possible.